-In June 2020, the new Year 4 multiplication tables check will become statutory.
+In June 2020, the new Year 4 multiplication tables check became statutory.
 Your child will need to take a short online test to make sure their times tables knowledge is at the expected level.

 We’ve gathered together everything you might want to know about the times tables check, including what it involves, when it will take place, and how you can help your child prepare.
 You will also find our top tips, books, videos, activities, and games to help make your child’s times tables practice fun.

 What is the Year 4 multiplication tables check?

 The multiplication tables check is an online test for pupils in Year 4.
 Pupils are asked to answer 25 questions on times tables from two to 12.
 They are given six seconds per question, with three seconds rest between each question, so the test should last less than five minutes.

 Questions about the six, seven, eight, nine, and 12 times tables are likely to come up most often, as these are the hardest for most children to learn.
 It’s a good idea to focus on these tricky times tables with your child.

 First and foremost, the check is about finding out which children are struggling with their times tables so that they can get extra support.
 It is not a judgement on what your child can do, but a way for the school to know how their teaching is going and to adjust their focus if needed.

 “Leaving primary school with a fundamental grasp of basic numeracy is as important as leaving being able to read.
 And just as the phonics check has helped more children learn to read, this will ensure more pupils know their times tables.”

 When is the check going to happen?

 Your child may have taken part in the large-scale trial of the times tables check that took place between 10–28th June 2019.
 In June 2020, every school will be required by law to take part in the check.